Dear Mr President,

 Words fail me as I sit here mid-lockdown to write this letter.
 It will not be eloquent.
 But I would like to think that it expresses what many South Africans think of you.

 A month ago, our world as we knew it was turned on its head.
 What started out as a worry for some and a form of flu to others soon became a giant lurking in the shadows of the unknown for all.
-The day I heard the news of the first case in South Africa, I was a stone’s throw away from the school affected.
+The day I heard the news of the first case in South Africa, I was scared.
 It hit home as news started to blare through the chime of Whatsapp messages for hours on end.
 We all tried to fob it off and put it to rest but, mere days later, it reared its ugly head again.
 Within a matter of weeks, life ceased to exist as we knew it and many of us are not sure if life will ever be the way it once was.

 Fear gripped South Africans because we all know that a virus like this would wreak havoc in a third world country rife with AIDS, TB, overcrowded living spaces, poverty and an already ill-equipped and buckling healthcare system.